teborsya/moist-smartpass/README.md

 - 🔲 Enforce a rate limit: maximum 30 SMS per 5 minutes.

 ### 4. WebSockets (Socket.IO)
-- 🔲 Implement emitter to trigger the server.
+- 🔲 Implement emitter to trigger the server and RSP.
-- 🔲 Handle response from the server and process accordingly.